thtrieu/darkflow/README.md

 ...
 ```

-Imagine design a deep net with such ease!
-Many thanks to the Darknet author.
-The ease, however, is not complete though - imagine changing the number of classes and you have to do the engineer work: edit some code, rebuild `darknet`.
-Fortunately you won't have to do so with `darkflow`.
-Currently, `darkflow` is built to sufficiently run YOLO.
+With `darkflow`, you can enjoy such ease of designing a deepnet as well as the rich and powerful ecosystem of tools that `tensorflow` has to offer.
+Currently, `darkflow` is built to sufficiently run YOLO(v1).
 For other net structures, new code will be added in a plug-and-play manner.
-Take a look at `tfnet/yolo/` and see how this task should be quite simple.
+Take a look at `tfnet/yolo/` or `tfnet/vanilla` and see how this task should be quite simple.

 Regarding bridging Darknet and Tensorflow for YOLO, there are currently some available repos online such as [_this_](https://github.com/sunshineatnoon/Darknet.keras) and [_this_](https://github.com/gliese581gg/YOLO_tensorflow).
-Unfortunately, they only provide hard-coded routines that allows translating YOLO's full/small/tiny configurations from Darknet to Tensorflow, and only for testing (forward pass).
-The awaited training part is still not committed.
+Unfortunately, they only provide hard-coded routines that allows translating YOLO's full/small/tiny configurations from Darknet to Tensorflow, and only build the forward pass.
+The awaited backward part is still not committed (because it needs a loss evaluation).

-This is understandable since building the loss op of YOLO in `Tensorflow` is not a trivial task, it requires careful computational considerations.
+This is understandable since building the loss op of YOLO in `tensorflow` is not a trivial task, it requires careful computational considerations.
 But hey, I've got time to do that.
 Namely, we are now able to create new configurations and train them in GPU/CPU mode.
-Moreover, YOLO would not be completed if it is not running real-time (preferably on mobile devices), `darkflow` also allows saving the trained weights to a constant protobuf object that can be used in `Tensorflow` C++ interface.
+Moreover, YOLO would not be completed if it is not running real-time (preferably on mobile devices), `darkflow` also allows saving the trained net to a constant protobuf object that can be used in `Tensorflow` C++ interface.

 ## How to use it